Difference operators via GKLO-type homomorphisms: shuffle approach and application to quantum Q-systems: Shuffle realization of GKLO-type homomorphisms for

 \subsection{Shuffle algebra realization of the GKLO-type homomorphisms}

 \

 The main new result of this section is the shuffle algebra interpretation of the homomorphisms $\wt{\Phi}^{\unl\lambda,\unl{\sz}}_\mu$.
-We note that the type $A$ version of this result is due to~\cite[Theorem 4.11]{ft2} while a rational counterpart is due to~\cite[Theorem B.7]{ft3}, where they played crucial roles.
+We note that the type $A$ case of this result is due to~\cite[Theorem 4.11]{ft2} while its rational counterpart is due to~\cite[Theorem B.17]{ft3}, where they played crucial roles.

 To this end, for any $i\in I$ and $1\leq r\leq a_i$, we define: